ONS-Innovation/github-copilot-usage-dashboard/README.md

 ## Setup Team Usage Page

 For testing purposes, create a 'New OAuth App' by going to this [page](https://github.com/settings/developers).
-You can name the app anything e.g. copilot-usage-auth-app.
+You can name the app anything (can't start with git or github) e.g. copilot-usage-auth-app.
 Note down the Client ID and Client secret.

 - Set the application name to anything.
 - Set the homepage URL to `http://localhost:8502`.